rishavghosh92/Product-Sales-Analysis-PBI/README.md

 # Product-Sales-Analysis-PBI
+Power BI Project
-Power BI Project: Product Sales Analysis Report
+Product Sales Analysis Report

 - Used SQL queries to extract data into Power BI and cleanse it to create the correct data model as per the project requirement.